drhsqlite/fossil-mirror/www/backup.md

 “`-R repo-name`” bit so you get a dump of the repository backing the current working directory.

-This requires OpenSSL 1.1 or higher.
-If you’re on 1.0 or older, you won’t have the `-pbkdf2` and `-iter` options, and you may have to choose a different cipher algorithm; both changes are likely to weaken the encryption significantly, so you should install a newer version rather than work around the lack of these features.

-If you’re on macOS, which
-still ships 1.0 as of the time of this writing, [Homebrew][hb] offers the current version of OpenSSL, but to avoid a conflict with the platform version it’s [unlinked][hbul] by default, so you have to give an explicit path to its “cellar” directory:

-       /usr/local/Cellar/openssl\@1.1/1.1.1g/bin/openssl ...

 Change the `pass` value to some other long random string, and change the `iter` value to something between 10000 and 100000.
 A good source for the first is [here][grcp], and for the second, [here][rint].